KANNIBALWEAR/INTRODUCTORY_VIBOOK/README.md

 # INTRODUCTORY_VIBOOK
-Introduction &amp; onboarding for the Kannibal Wear.
+Introduction and onboarding for the Kannibal Wear in form of a visual book.

+**Contents:**
+- Kannibal Product Lineup
+- New Releases!
+- Mood Book
+- Vibe Book
 - sticker outlines for printout and self-application + how to
 - stencil outlines + how to
-- Kannibal Product Lineup
-- New Releases!